ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 post-processing tools first.
 Examples of preconfigured platforms are the NOAA research Hera system, the National Center for Atmospheric Research (NCAR) Cheyenne system, and the National Science Foundation Stampede2 system.

-CONSIDER MOVING THIS ELSEWHERE
-See the :ref:`platforms`, :ref:`supported-compsets`, and
-:ref:`supported-grids` for currently supported platforms, model configurations and resolutions.

 The workflow leverages the Common Infrastructure for Modeling the Earth (CIME) Case Control System (CCS).
 CIME comes with two default configurations, or